codefox-inc/sparkn-contracts/README.md

 There are mainly 3 roles in the protocol.
 Another role is the owner.

 -   Organizer: The person who creates the contest and he is responsible for distributing the prizes to the winners.
-We also sometimes call this person as "innovator".
+We also sometimes call this role "innovator".
 -   Sponsor: the person who is willing to fund the contest.
-Sponsor can be the same person as the organizer or someone else.
+Sponsor can be anyone include the organizer.
 -   Supporter: the person who is willing to help solve the problem.
 Winners are selected from the supporters.
 -   Owner: The administrator of the protocol.